undeMalum/portfolio/content/posts/football-competition/index.md

 {{< /neighbouring >}}
 ***

 The organization of pitches changed a bit.
 The court was bisected horizontally and goals were bigger.
 What's more, rounds exceeded two hours at the cost of cutting off one of them.
-In other words, length outplayed quantity because stamina of an 8-year-old allowed.
+In other words, length outplayed quantity because the stamina of 8-year-olds allowed to do this.

 Consequently, we had more time off owing to longer breaks.
-Unfortunately, it is a false impression to assume that our job became easier.
+Unfortunately, it is a false impression that our job became easier.
 When a child turns 7/8 years of age, she/he starts to be a pain in the neck (their uncontrollable energy drains you of _your_ energy.)
 In our case, the symptoms included destroying our costumes, shouting at us, and stealing candies.
 True story, I left the basket with candies for a minute to take a photo.
 It was almost emptied... (__For the record, parents weren't better.
 When we were occupied during the medal ceremony, they took all balloons away!
 They were so "brave" and "generous" to even inflate balloons by themselves.
 WHAT THE F***__ :rage:)

 Anyway, the Sunday part ended half past 7 p.m.
-However, because of small clean-up, before we left, the clock had already struck 8 p.m.
-I entered home quarter to 9 p.m. - just before the half-time of Argentina-Mexico match.
+However, because of small clean-up, before we left the clock had already struck 8 p.m.
+I entered home quarter to 9 p.m. - just before the half-time of the Argentina-Mexico match.

 ***
 {{< neighbouring >}}